ESS Technology: History

-In the mid-1990s, ESS started working on making PC audio, and later, video chips, and created the Audiodrive line, used in hundreds of different products.
-Audiodrive chips were at least nominally Creative Sound Blaster Pro compatible.
-Many Audiodrive chips also featured in-house developed, OPL3-compatible FM synthesizers (branded ESFM Synthesizers).
-These synthesizers were often reasonably faithful to the Yamaha OPL3 chip, which was an important feature for the time as some competing solutions, including Creative's own CQM synthesis featured in later ISA Sound Blaster compatibles, offered sub-par FM sound quality.
-Some PCI-interface Audiodrives (namely the ES1938 Solo-1) also provided legacy DOS compatibility through Distributed DMA and the SB-Link interface.
+In the mid-1990s, ESS started working on making PC audio, and later, video chips.
+It created the AudioDrive line of sound chips, used in hundreds of different products.
+AudioDrive chips were at least nominally compatible with the Creative Sound Blaster Pro (and by extension, the AdLib).
+Many AudioDrive chips starting with the ES1688 also featured an in-house developed version of the OPL3 FM synthesis chip known as ESFM (also termed "ESFM synthesizers"); these chips were often reasonably faithful to the OPL3 in Legacy mode (with some minor differences in sound generation), which was an important feature for the time as some competing solutions, including Creative's own CQM synthesis used in later ISA Sound Blaster cards, offered sub-par FM sound quality.
+ESFM also offers additional features in its exclusive Native mode such as a flexible 4 operator sound system with per-operator frequency control and LFO depth for all sound channels, allowing for more complex tones to be generated than its contemporary OPL2/3 chips.
+Some PCI-based AudioDrives (namely the ES1938 Solo-1) also provided legacy DOS compatibility through Distributed DMA and the SB-Link interface.
+The PCI-based Allegro and Maestro line of sound chips on the other hand uses a software-emulated version of the OPL3 that lacks the additional features of the ESFM found in many AudioDrive chips.

 In 2001 ESS acquired a small Kelowna design company (SAS) run by Martin Mallinson and continues R&D operations in Kelowna.
-The Kelowna R&D Center developed the Sabre range of DAC and ADC products that are used in many audio systems and cell phones.
+The Kelowna R&D Center then developed the SABRE range of DAC and ADC products that are used in many audio systems and cell phones.